silexlabs/Silex/packages/silex-plugins/README.md

 Environment agnostic (node.js and browser) open architecture (plugin system) inspired by 11ty.dev config

+## In a nutshell

+Plugins can be added as a function or loaded from absolute path, relative path or URL

+A plugin takes a Config object and returns an object which will be merged into the initial Config object.
+The config object emits events and has a method `addPlugin` to attach other plugins from a plugin on specific events.

 ## How it works

 1. Install with `npm i @silexlabs/silex-plugins`